 - maintaining your basal metabolic rate (this is the number of kilojoules you burn when you are at rest…a bit like how fast or slow your car idles)

 - production of energy by stimulating the use of carbohydrates, fats and proteins

 - excretion of cholesterol (to help regulate cholesterol levels)

 - the action of adrenaline and therefore exerts an influence over heart rate and blood pressure

 - normal growth and development

-The amount of thyroid hormone circulating in your blood is generally tightly regulated but there are a variety of reasons why this can be disrupted.
-When things get out of whack you can end up with a thyroid which is sluggish (underactive) or alternatively, a thyroid which is working a bit too hard (overactive) and you won’t be feeling very good.
+The amount of thyroid hormone circulating in your blood is generally tightly regulated.
+However, there are a variety of reasons why this can be disrupted.
+When things get out of whack you may end up with a thyroid that is sluggish (underactive) or alternatively, a thyroid that is working a bit too hard (overactive).
+Either way, you won’t be feeling very good.